 - by Macmillan, OUP, Hodder, Collins and Wayland in over 100 anthologies,

-- poetry magazines/journals such as London Magazine, Critical Survey, Smoke, The North, The Dark Horse, The Interpreter’s House and The Reader.
+- poetry magazines/journals including Poetry Review, London Magazine, Critical Survey, Smoke, The North, The Dark Horse, The Interpreter’s House and The Reader.

 - BSB TV

 - interviewed on BBC Radio

 - Her first solo children’s collection is published by Salt, entitled The New Generation.